raspberrypilearning/animated-story/en/step_4.md

 ### Add a navbar

-If you have completed the ***Welcome to antarctica*** project, then you will know how to create a navbar.
+If you have completed the ***Welcome to antarctica*** project, you will know how to create a navbar.

 --- task ---